 Edited by Frances Wood, Published by Earnshaw Books

-But the most lively and accessible of the books was that written by Aeneas Anderson, Lord Macartney’s valet.
-China scholar Frances Wood introduces Anderson’s account of the two-year adventure, which make clear that the valet was seeing far more of China than his master was.
+But the most lively and accessible of the books were written by Aeneas Anderson, Lord Macartney’s valet.
+China scholar Frances Wood introduces Anderson’s account of the two-year adventure, which makes clear that the valet was seeing far more of China than his master was.
 His descriptions of life in China and Manchuria in the late 18th century are a hugely valuable and very readable resource, and Frances Wood is as insightful as always.